GitHub-Admin-Customer-Repos/Copilot-Hands-On-Eng/MyWebApiProject/README.md

 # GitHub Copilot CSharp Labs

 We will be using a simple api project to practice enhancing an existing project with new functionality.
 The project is a simple API that manages users and orders.
-The project is written in Python and uses the Flask web framework.

 # Directions